Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all 5 parameters with basic descriptions.
-The tool description adds no additional parameter context beyond what's in the schema, meeting the baseline expectation when schema does the heavy lifting.
+Schema coverage is 100%, so the input schema already describes all parameters.
+The description adds no extra meaning beyond what the schema provides, meeting the baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.